Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/middleware/servicemanagerbase.md

     ) external;

     /**
-     * @notice Called by this AVS's RegistryCoordinator to register an operator for its registering operatorSets *
+     * @notice Forwards a call to EigenLayer's AVSDirectory contract to register an operator to operator sets
-     * @param operator the address of the operator to be added to the operator set
+     * @param operator The address of the operator to register.
-     * @param quorumNumbers quorums/operatorSetIds to add the operator to
+     * @param operatorSetIds The IDs of the operator sets.
-     * @param signature the signature of the operator on their intent to register
+     * @param operatorSignature The signature, salt, and expiry of the operator's signature.
-     * @dev msg.sender should be the RegistryCoordinator
-     * @dev calls operatorSetManager.registerOperatorToOperatorSets()
      */
     function registerOperatorToOperatorSets(
         address operator,
-        bytes calldata quorumNumbers,
+        uint32[] calldata operatorSetIds,
-        ISignatureUtils.SignatureWithSaltAndExpiry memory signature
+        ISignatureUtils.SignatureWithSaltAndExpiry memory operatorSignature
     ) external;

     /**
-     * @notice Called by this AVS's RegistryCoordinator to deregister an operator for its operatorSets *
+     * @notice Forwards a call to EigenLayer's AVSDirectory contract to deregister an operator from operator sets
-     * @param operator the address of the operator to be removed from the
+     * @param operator The address of the operator to deregister.
-     * operator set
-     * @param quorumNumbers the quorumNumbers/operatorSetIds to deregister the operator for *
+     * @param operatorSetIds The IDs of the operator sets.
-     * @dev msg.sender should be the RegistryCoordinator
-     * @dev operator must be registered for the given operator sets
-     * @dev calls operatorSetManager.deregisterOperatorFromOperatorSets()
      */
-    function deregisterOperatorFromOperatorSets(
-        address operator,
-        bytes calldata quorumNumbers
-    ) external;
+    function deregisterOperatorFromOperatorSets(address operator, uint32[] calldata operatorSetIds) external;

     /// VIEW